AMindToThink/PoliticalTextAdventure/README.md

 # How it uses Declarative Programming

 STEP is an inherently declarative language.
-Rather than `if` statements, this game provides multiple methods, and if one fails it tries the other.
+Rather than `if` statements, there are multiple methods, and if one fails STEP tries the other.
 This made writing all of the SituationActions (in `Situations.step`) much easier than it otherwise would have been.
 I could easily describe what declarative facts change when an action is taken, for example which actions increment the turn counter.

 # New Code for This Project